top of page

 Nehru delivers his speech, "Tryst with Destiny," to the Constitutent Assembly on the eve of independence.

-In November of 1947, the Constituent Assembly Secretariat issued instructions to the leaders of provincial and state governments to begin devising methods to enumerate all eligible voters, with the end of compiling electoral rolls.
-This marked the first attempt to identify, name, and register every eligible voter in the country: men and women, regardless of property, education, or status.
-It was an enormous administrative undertaking.
-Local officials and enumerators went door to door, compiling lists in regions with little prior record-keeping, often across difficult terrain.
-The process also raised immediate questions about who qualified as a citizen, especially in the wake of Partition and the corresponding displacement of millions.
-Before an election could take place, though, the electorate itself had to be created.
+In November of 1947, the Constituent Assembly Secretariat (CAS) issued instructions to the leaders of provincial and state governments to begin devising methods to enumerate all eligible voters, with the end goal of compiling electoral rolls.
+Before an election could take place, the electorate itself had to be created.
 That work began here.

 January 8th, 1949